Timeline of women's sports: 1960s

+1969 - Carol Eckman formed the first National Invitational Women's Intercollegiate Basketball Tournament.

 1970s

 1970s – Italy became the first country with professional women's association football players on a part-time basis.

+1970 - The American Diane Crump became the first female jockey to ride in the Kentucky Derby.

 1971 – The Football Association's ban on women's matches being played on members' grounds was lifted.
 In the same year, UEFA recommended that the women's game should be taken under the control of the national associations in each country.

 1971 – Cheryl White, an American, became the first black female jockey.

 1971 – The rules of women's basketball in the United States were changed to have five players per team using a full court.
 A thirty-second shot clock was also implemented.

 1971 – The Amateur Athletic Union ruled that "certain women" could take part in marathons, provided they either started their race 10 minutes before or after the men or on a different starting line.
-The different starting line requirement was dropped in 1972.
+The different starting line requirement and ten minutes' difference requirement were dropped in 1972.

+1971 - The Association for Intercollegiate Athletics for Women (AIAW) formed to govern collegiate women's athletics in the United States and to administer national championships.
+The transition to the AIAW covered a ten-month period starting in April 1971.

+1971 - The New York City Board of Education voted to allow boys to compete with girls in non-contact sports.

+1971 - Phyllis Graber joined the Jamaica High School tennis team in 1971, becoming the first officially sanctioned female member of a formerly all-male high school varsity tennis team in New York City.

+1972 - Following a letter campaign against the rule prohibiting women from being promoted to higher than 5th dan, Keiko Fukuda and her senpai Masako Noritomi (1913–1982) became the first women promoted to 6th dan by the Kodokan Judo Institute.

+1972 - Following an UEFA recommendation in 1972 for national associations to incorporate the women's game, the Football Association (FA) later that year rescinded its ban on women playing on English Football League grounds.

 1972 – Title IX of the Educational Amendment of 1972 was signed by President Richard Nixon, prohibiting sex-based discrimination in any school or other education program that receives federal money.